 - The system extracts the necessary patient data to send to the relevant specialist who provides the consult within a matter of hours.

 - The PCP is notified that the consult has been completed.
-The patient then returns to the PCP for follow-up or visits the specialist, as needed.
+The patient returns to the PCP for follow-up or visits the specialist as needed.

 Sharing the experience of Dr. Christopher Dodd, Chief Care Transformation Officer at ConcertoHealth, “When embraced, eConsults became a tool for providers to help them become a ‘Super PCP’ to serve as the sole provider to the patient.”
-Indeed, supported by technology seamlessly integrated into the organization’s workflow and electronic health record, a PCP can manage specialty-related care with the expert guidance of board-certified specialists on clinical questions, diagnostics, work-up and treatment recommendations for patient cases that might not require a face-to-face visit with a specialist.
+Indeed, supported by technology seamlessly integrated into the organization’s workflow and electronic health record, a PCP can manage specialty-related care with the expert guidance of board-certified specialists on clinical questions, diagnostics, work-up and treatment recommendations for patient cases do not require face-to-face visits with a specialist.

 Dr. Dara Richards, Chief Medical Officer of Southwest Community Health Center, championed the implementation of eConsults within her organization and noted both immediate and long-term advantages.
-“It was very eye-opening for our organization that we could receive such a rapid and thorough response back from a specialist on a question or referral, usually within hours.”
+“It was very eye-opening for our organization to receive such a rapid and thorough response from a specialist on a question or referral, usually within hours.”

-In addition, Dr. Richards noted that each consult has lasting benefits, “With the education provided from specialist recommendations, providers were realizing that if presented with the same problem in the future, a referral would not be necessary.”
+In addition, Dr. Richards noted that each consult has lasting benefits, “With the education provided from specialist recommendations, providers realized that if presented with the same problem in the future, a referral would not be necessary.”

 The benefits of ‘super PCP’ care

 There are fewer appointments, less transfer of medical information, shorter time from diagnosis to treatment, and patients benefit from consistent follow-up from the provider with whom they have a longstanding relationship and trust.
-Additionally, patients who could not otherwise access or afford to see a specialist can benefit from specialist consultation.
+Additionally, patients who could not otherwise access or afford to see a specialist can benefit from a PCP-to-specialist doctor consultation.

-For instances where a specialist visit is appropriate, appointments will be available sooner because unnecessary appointments are not filling the specialist’s schedule.
+For instances where a specialist visit is appropriate, appointments will be available sooner because unnecessary charges are not filling the specialist’s schedule.

-For physicians, eConsults are a clinically valuable resource to expand care capabilities and increase their own knowledgebase.
-Fewer inappropriate referrals and more complete information sharing translate to higher patient satisfaction and retention.
+For physicians, eConsults are a clinically valuable resource to expand care capabilities and increase their own knowledge base.
+Fewer inappropriate referrals and complete information sharing translate to higher patient satisfaction and retention.
 Physicians also benefit financially from additional revenue from expanding their scope of care.

-Finally, health systems benefit from eConsults’ potential to improve access to specialty care within the primary care setting, better manage population health initiatives and care coordination, as well as support quality metric initiatives.
+Finally, health systems benefit from the ability of eConsults to improve access to specialty care within the primary care setting, better manage population health initiatives and care coordination, and support quality metrics initiatives.